pradit07/v2scrape/README.md

 ### Feature

-- New account in 30 minutes
+- New account every 2 hours
 - .yaml and .json is provided for clash and v2ray
 - Providers is provided as well